owenjs/formable/apps/docs/docs/form-elements/native-elements/select.md

 />
 ```

-The `<FormElement.Select />` component includes all the native props the regular `<select />` element has, while automatically registering the element to the useForm hook.
+The `<FormElement.Select />` component includes all the native props the regular `<select />` element has, while automatically registering the element to the useForm hook context.

-Ensure the element is wrapped in the [FormElement](/form-elements/) component so that is it registered to your `useForm` hook correctly.
+Ensure the element is wrapped in the [`<FormElement />`](/form-elements/) component so that is it registered to your `useForm` hook context correctly.

 ## Select Options